 Changing the WordPress memory limit is relatively easy if you follow these steps.
 The options are to change your php.ini file or your wp-config file.
 In some cases, you will have to alter the .htaccess file.
 Finally, you can contact your host to increase it for you, or change the hosting provider.

-If you enjoyed reading this article about WordPress memory limit, you should check out this one about how to use toolset.
+If you enjoyed reading this article on how to increase the WordPress memory limit, you should check out this one about how to use toolset.